 Youth for the Environment and People (YEP!)

 Creating a space for youth voices, leadership, and advocacy on issues students care about.
+Accepting applications for the Spring 2025 program!

-Calling all high school students Whatcom or Skagit County interested in collaborating with other youth on a climate action project!
+Calling all high school students in Whatcom or Skagit County interested in collaborating with other youth on a climate action project!

 Youth for the Environment and People (YEP!) provides an opportunity for students to share ideas and passions, learn about climate change solutions, engage in local stewardship projects, and work together with other youth in choosing, planning and implementing a group action project.
 And, of course, have fun!